sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-getting-started/cp-portal-cloud-foundry-getting-started.md

     !![Add emails](14-add-emails.png)

-You have now been assigned to the `Launchpad_Admin` role collection and you can access the SAP Launchpad service and carry out all your admin tasks.
+You've now been assigned to the `Launchpad_Admin` role collection and you can access the SAP Launchpad service and carry out all your admin tasks.

 [DONE]
 [ACCORDION-END]